Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Method

 \subsection{Datasets}

 Following prior works, we used the DIV2K~\cite{agustsson2017ntire} dataset for training, which consists of 800 high-quality 2K-resolution images for training and 100 images for validation.
-For testing, we used Set5~\cite{bevilacqua2012low}, Set14~\cite{zeyde2010single}, BSD100~\cite{martin2001database}, and Urban100~\cite{huang2015single} datasets, along with SVT~\cite{wang2010word} and CelebA-HQ~\cite{karras2017progressive} for diverse domain-specific evaluations given in Appendix.
+In the context of INR-based ASSR, the effective sample size is determined by the number of sampled pixel coordinates per image, where each high-resolution image can be randomly sampled for a large number of pixel-coordinate pairs.
+Hence, providing substantial diversity to optimize deeper networks.
+For out of distribution testing, we used Set5~\cite{bevilacqua2012low}, Set14~\cite{zeyde2010single}, BSD100~\cite{martin2001database}, and Urban100~\cite{huang2015single} datasets, along with SVT~\cite{wang2010word} and CelebA-HQ~\cite{karras2017progressive} for diverse domain-specific evaluations given in Appendix.
 The combined test sets are denoted as $D$.